YuanpengHou/ElectroShop/README.md

 ## Node.js

+Express.js is used to create HTTP server applications.
+That means something that runs on a machine somewhere that responds to requests.
+It is designed for building web applications and APIs.
+Some of the features it provides includes:

+- Allows to set up middlewares to respond to HTTP Requests.
+These middlewares work according to the sequence of implementation
+- Defines routing which is used to perform different actions based on HTTP Verbs and URLs.
+- Allows to dynamically render HTML Pages using templates.

 ## JWT

 JWT, or JSON Web Token, is an open standard used to share information between two parties securely — a client and a server.
 In most cases, it’s an encoded JSON containing a set of claims and a signature.
 It’s usually used in the context of other authentication mechanisms like OAuth, OpenID and microservice architecture to share user-related information.